Blindsinner/log-ai-analyzer/README.md

 -----

-## ⚙️ Installation & Cross-Platform Setup
+## ⚙️ Installation & Cross Platform Setup

 ### Windows (Run in an Administrator PowerShell)